Day Trip From Paris: The Giverny – La Roche-Guyon Combo

 FR 2014Oct GLK-La Roche-Guyon2

-I especially recommend the Giverny – La Roche-Guyon combo to those flying into Paris and wishing to drive directly to Normandy to visit the D-Day Beaches.
-It makes for a nice break in a tiring day between the airport and whatever hotel you’ll be staying at in Normandy.
+Even without visiting Giverny, I recommend a stop at La Roche-Guyon for those flying into Paris and wishing to drive directly to Normandy to visit the D-Day Beaches.
+It makes for a nice break in a tiring day between the airport and your hotel in Normandy while introducing the history of Normandy and the German occupation during the Second World War.

 Alternatively, you can stop at both Giverny and La Roche-Guyon on the way back from Normandy, but the timing can be more difficult if returning in the afternoon since you’ll want to avoid driving into Paris during rush hour.